Jcabs129/hc-tech-test/README.md

 ## 🚀 Project Overview

-This project contains automated tests for the nopCommerce demo website (`https://demo.nopcommerce.com`), with a focus on testing the camera and photo product section.
+This project contains automated tests for the nopCommerce demo website (`https://demo.nopcommerce.com`), with a focus on testing the camera and photo product page.
 The tests are built using Playwright and follow the Page Object Model pattern for maintainable and scalable test automation.

 ## 📋 Prerequisites